wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/Searching.md

 Searching for stream views
 =====================

-Similarly, the search functionality for stream views is also exposed through REST API.
+Similarly, the search functionality for stream views is exposed through REST API.
 The query syntax and the request parameters are the same.
 The only difference is the resource you are searching on.
 You can match on different properties for stream views than for streams and types.
-The searchable properties are below.
+The searchable properties are listed in the following table.
 For more information, see [Stream Views](xref:sdsStreamViews).

 | Property     | Searchable |
 |--------------|------------|